polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 After evaluating the above, you'll end up with something resembling the following.

 ```
-mime.parse
-   entity:multipart/mixed
+mime.parse:multipart/mixed
+   entity:text/plain
       headers
-         MIME-Version:1.0
+         Content-Disposition:attachment; filename=README.md
+      content:"# Your dynamic files folder\n\nSome README.md file\n"
    entity:text/plain
-         content:this is the body text
-      entity:text/plain
-         content:this is another body text
+      content:Bar
 ```

 Notice how the slot creates a tree structure, perfectly resembling your original MIME message.
-It will also take care of MIME headers for you, adding these into a **[headers]** collection, on a per message basis, depending upon whether or not your message actually contains headers or not.
+It will also take care of MIME headers for you, adding these into a **[headers]** collection, on a per MIME entity basis, depending upon whether or not your message actually contains headers or not.

 The **[.mime.parse]** semantically works identically, except it requires as its input a raw `MimeEntity` object from MimeKit.